The Hartford Twilight League Founder Who Brought Baseball To Bermuda

 Harry Anderson, a true jack-of-all-trades, was re-elected President of the Syria Grotto Band in 1927.
 The band was comprised of some of the best jazz musicians in Hartford.
 Anderson’s artistic pursuits, athletic promotions and sporting goods store made him one of the city’s most publicized figures.
 In many respects, Hartford relied on Anderson for his skillful leadership.
 He was a busy man, but always found time for annual gatherings like the fifteenth anniversary banquet of the Bermuda Invaders and the seventh annual Charity Bowling Carnival at the Hartford YMCA.

-Later that year, Harry Anderson founded the World Series Club – an organization still operating today.
-Anderson was an avid attendee of the World Series since 1917.
+That same year Harry Anderson founded the World Series Club – an organization still operating today.
+Anderson frequented the World Series since 1917.
 While attending the 1927 series, he and nineteen other Hartford men formed a club at Hotel Knickerbocker in New York City.
 Membership was open to Hartford residents who had attended at least one World Series.
-Club members included Mayor Norman Stevens, Art B. McGinley, Hartford Times Sports Editor, Albert W. Keane, Hartford Courant Sports Editor and Raymond Rutledge, a former pitcher of the Cleveland Indians.
+Members included Mayor Norman Stevens, Art B. McGinley, Hartford Times Sports Editor, Albert W. Keane, Hartford Courant Sports Editor and Raymond Rutledge, a former pitcher of the Cleveland Indians.
 As for the outcome of the Series, Babe Ruth and Lou Gehrig of “Murderer’s Row” swept the Pittsburgh Pirates in four games.

 During baseball’s offseason, Anderson continued on as President and part-time referee of the Farmington Valley Basketball League.
 He also chaired a committee to bring two hundred track and field athletes to the State Armory for the Massasoit Athletic Club Track Meet.
 At the event in March of 1928, Olympic sprinter Frank Hussey cracked the World Record for the 70-yard dash.
 By April, Anderson announced his intentions to direct Hartford’s Bankers Baseball League with Walter Elliot as his right-hand man.
 Arrangements were made at Anderson Sporting Goods and disseminated to the Hartford Courant and Hartford Times.

-Before baseball season got underway Anderson and members of the World Series Club welcomed to the city, new owners of the Hartford Senators.
+As the next baseball season began Anderson and members of the World Series Club welcomed to the city, new owners of the Hartford Senators.
 On Opening Day, April 18, 1928 at Bulkeley Stadium, Anderson presented the Eastern League club with a horseshoe-shaped floral bouquet.
 The flowers were thought to have given the Senators good fortune in their win over the Bridgeport Bears.
 A few weeks later, Anderson arranged the Farmington Valley Baseball League consisting of teams from Simsbury, New Britain, Windsor, East Hartford, East Glastonbury and Thompsonville.

 In July of 1928, Anderson was given a post on the American Olympic Committee.
 He was a key member of the United States team’s statistical staff.
 He traveled from Hoboken, New Jersey, aboard the Steam Ship Veendam of the Holland-American line to Amsterdam, Netherlands to represent Hartford overseas for sixteen days at the Summer Games.
 The Amsterdam Olympics marked the first continuous lighting of the Olympic Flame.
 On his return, Anderson received a testimonial dinner at Hotel Garde put on by local luminaries.
 Mayor Walter E. Batterson presided as toastmaster and lauded Anderson for his 25 years of service to Hartford athletics.